urs-truly-siva/Infosys_Text_Summarizer/README.md

 ## **3. Tokenizer Initialization:**

-A tokenizer, specifically the T5Tokenizer from the pre-trained t5-small model, is initialized to handle tokenization for both inputs (dialogues) and outputs (summaries).
+-A tokenizer, specifically the T5Tokenizer from the pre-trained t5-small model, is initialized to handle tokenization for both inputs (dialogues) and outputs (summaries).
 ### T5 Tokinizer:
 - The T5 (Text-To-Text Transfer Transformer) tokenizer is designed to handle various text-to-text tasks, where both the input and output are in the form of textual sequences.
 It's part of the T5 model architecture, which was introduced by Google AI's team.